A-Shah-ctrl/CocoaPricePrediction/README.md

 2) ARIMAModels.Rmd - contains all the code that was run (with explanation) to analyze data and develop ARIMA models for Cocoa Futures Prediction
 3) MultipleRegressionModel.Rmd - contains all the code that was run (with explanation) to analyze data and develop the Multipl Linear Regression with Lagged Variables model for Cocoa Futures Prediction
 4) RandomForestAndSARIMA.Rmd - contains all the code that was run (with explanation) to analyze data and develop the SARIMA and Random Forest Models for Cocoa Futures Prediction
+5) FinalReport.Rmd - contains all the text and code that was used to generate the plots, figures and the content of the FinalReport.pdf

 ### Usage